Reference · Archetypes

 ApproachInsider-tone messages.
 Early access.
 Referral reward updates.

-What damagesStandard re-engagement.
+What kills the openStandard re-engagement.
 Treating them like an average customer.
 Forgetting the referral relationship.

 Common inD2C launches, lifestyle brands, fitness communities, wellness, niche categories.